pl450b/cps_research/README.md

 # Overview
 STIX2 diagram of the threat actors we're researching \
 *We're also using this to learn how stix works.
-If our workflow makes no sense, we're working on it*
+If our workflow makes no sense, please let us know.
+We're working on it*

 ## Main Points of Research
 - CL0P